University of Colorado Denver

 in the Colorado School of Public Health, Department of Health Systems,

-in the School of Information Sciences at the University of CO Boulder.
-She is Director of the Center on Network
+in the School of Information Sciences at University of Colorado Boulder.
+She is Co-Director of the Center on Network

-Advisory Board, and is an alumn of the AmeriCorps NCCC (Class 5 and 6).
+Advisory Board and is an alumna of the AmeriCorps NCCC (Class 5 and 6).
 Dr.